kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.25-to-2.26/_index.en.md

 {{% /tab %}}
 {{< /tabs >}}

-Additionally, Dex's own configuration is now more clearly separated from how Dex's Kubernetes manifests are configused.
+Additionally, Dex's own configuration is now more clearly separated from how Dex's Kubernetes manifests are configured.
 The following changes are required:

 * In general, Dex's configuration is everything under `dex.config`.
 * `dex.config.issuer` has to be set explicitly (the old `oauth` Chart automatically set it), usually to `https://<dex host>/dex`, e.g. `https://kkp.example.com/dex`.